|

 Certiorari (Writ of Certiorari)

-issued by a reviewing court to an inferior court to produce a certified
+origin issued by a reviewing court to an inferior court to produce

-record of a particular case tried in that court.
-The writ issues
+a certified record of a particular case tried in that court.

-to correct a completed judicial act in excess of jurisdiction.
-The
+The writ issues to correct a completed judicial act in excess

-writ is also the means by which an appellant requests appellate
+of jurisdiction.
+The writ is also the means by which an appellant

 Civil case information statement

-statement” in a form prescribed by the Judicial Council.
-Cal.
+information statement” in a form prescribed by the Judicial

-all the appellate court to identify defects relating to timeliness
+statement is to all the appellate court to identify defects relating

-and appealability before the appellate record is prepared.
+to timeliness and appealability before the appellate record is

 Clear and convincing evidence